MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/localizations/rus-sales-on-commission.md

 ### Create a facture accounting journal

-You can register approved lines on the **Facture accounting journal** page and print a facture accounting journal as described in the [Print a facture accounting journal](rus-transactions-through-intermediary.md#_Facture_accounting_journal) section earlier in this topic.
+You can register approved lines on the **Facture accounting journal** page and print a facture accounting journal as described in the topic, [Print a facture accounting journal](rus-transactions-through-intermediary.md#facture-accounting-journal).

 ## Review the owner that is assigned to an agreement